upunaprosk/ul2-nlp-course/README.md

-# NLP for Social Sciences - Practical Sessions
+# NLP for Social Sciences

 This repository supplements the NLP for Social Sciences course taught during the fall semester of 2024 at the Université Lumière Lyon 2.